All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Who Might Benefit

-Zepbound may be particularly relevant for fibromyalgia patients with significant obesity (BMI 30 or above) who have not achieved adequate weight loss through other means.
+Zepbound may be particularly relevant for fibromyalgia patients with significant obesity (BMI 30 or above) who haven't achieved adequate weight loss through other means.
 Because of its superior weight loss efficacy, it could be a strong option for patients whose fibromyalgia symptoms are closely tied to excess body weight and metabolic dysfunction.

 Patients with comorbid type 2 diabetes may also benefit from tirzepatide through the Mounjaro formulation, which is FDA-approved for diabetes management.
 Your physician can help determine which formulation is most appropriate for your situation.